SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/modules/text-shortcut-script-generation/petrichor-script.md

 [Relative file paths](../../getting-started/command-usage.html#relative-file-paths) can be used.

+!!! warning

-**IMPORTANT NOTE:** If you move an icon file and do not update its path in your input file, the icon will not be found and will not be applied.
+	If you move an icon file and do not update its path in your input file, the icon will not be found and will not be applied.

+???+ important "Restrictions"

+	OPTIONAL

+	Maximum allowed: 1

+	Must be in `module-options` token body.

 ???+ example